When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 That's why the rules and laws were changed, correct?

-Uh yes, and and maybe the rules and laws weren't changed in that respect to game the system, but they saw that once they were changed, there could have been a great possibility.
+Yes, and maybe the rules and laws weren't changed in that respect to game the system, but they saw that once they were changed, there could have been a great possibility.

-It just opened up that gateway of allowing people to game the system because I know for a long time the FBI, DEA, other agencies would feel that they were left out.
+Because I know for a long time the FBI, DEA, other agencies would feel that they were left out.

-They didn't they didn't have the access that the NSA had or the CIA had to these documents, you know, that would show maybe some kind of connection between a terrorist and somebody operating in the United States with that terror network.
+They didn't have the access that the NSA had or the CIA had to these documents, you know, that would show maybe some kind of connection between a terrorist and somebody operating in the United States with that terror network.

 So they really pushed and pushed and pushed to have this kind of access.